-- I. The task of the Conciliation Commission shall be to elucidate the questions in dispute, to collect with that object all necessary information by means of enquiry or otherwise, and to endeavour to bring the parties to an agreement.
-It may, after the case has been examined, inform the parties of the terms of settlement which seem suitable to it, and lay down a period within which they are to make their decision. - 2.
-At the close of its proceedings, the Commission shall draw up a proces-verbal stating, as the case may be, either that the parties have come to an agreement, and, if necessary, the terms of the agreement, or that it has been impossible to effect a settlement.
-No mention shall be made in the proces-verbal as to whether the Commission's decisions were taken unanimously or by a majority vote. - 3.
-The proceedings of the Commission must, unless the parties otherwise agree, be terminated within six months from the date on which the Commission shall have been given cognisance of the dispute.
+- 2. At the close of its proceedings, the Commission shall draw up a proces-verbal stating, as the case may be, either that the Parties have come to an agreement, and, if need arises, the terms of the agreement, or that it has been impossible to effect a settlement.
+No mention shall be made in the proces-verbal of whether the Commission's decisions were taken unanimously or by a majority vote. - 3.
+The proceedings of the Commission must, unless the Parties otherwise agree, be terminated within six months from the date on which the Commission shall have been given cognisance of the dispute.

-The Commission's procès-verbal shall be communicated without delay to the parties.
-The parties shall decide whether it shall be published.
+The Commission's procès-verbal shall be communicated without delay to the Parties.
+The Parties shall decide whether it shall be published.